caWhat’s In This Guide To The Cane Corso?

-Generally, an adult male Cane Corso will weigh between 99 and 110 pounds, while a female can weigh between 88 and 99 pounds.
+Generally, an adult male will weigh between 99 and 110 pounds.
+A female can weigh between 88 and 99 pounds.

-Cane Corso Colors
+Cane Corso Colors and Coat

 Any of these colors can be brindled.

-Cane Corso Temperament
+Cane Corso temperament

 Is a Cane Corso Likely to Bite Strangers?